IBE160/SG-Pre-terminal/docs/epics.md

-# Excelence - Epic Breakdown
+# Excelence - Epic Breakdown (Aligned with UX Specification)

 **Author:** BIP
-**Date:** 2025-11-07
+**Date:** 2025-11-28
 **Project Level:** 2

 ---

 ## Overview

-This document provides the detailed epic breakdown for Excelence, expanding on the high-level epic list in the [PRD](./PRD.md).
+This document provides the detailed epic breakdown for Excelence, expanded from the PRD and now aligned with the UX Design Specification and Stitch mockups.

 Each epic includes: